SEO for Yelp

-Most people don't about this...
+Most people don't know about this...

 Yelp consistently ranks on the first page.
 And if you can get your business to the top of Yelp searches, you'll be one click away from the first page of Google.
+This page describes the ins and outs of SEO for Yelp.

 Regardless of the stigma that is associated with the platform, Yelp is a powerful marketing tool for any business.